Root Canal Arlington, VA

 • A darkened tooth

-• Tender and swelling gums
+• Tender and swollen gums

 Once the infection has spread to the pulp chamber, only root canal treatment can prevent the extraction of a tooth.